 6. Sell Breast Milk

-Sites such as Only the Breast specialize in selling breast milk, and prices typically range between $1 and $2 an ounce.
-However, the practice is somewhat controversial, since breast milk can spread disease.
-Additionally, buyers and sellers should select the sites they use with caution, as studies have found that some online breast milk contains cow’s milk or even commercial baby formula.
+Sites such as Only the Breast specialize in selling breast milk, and prices typically range from $1 to $2 an ounce.
+The practice is somewhat controversial, however, since breast milk can spread disease.
+Additionally, buyers and sellers should select the sites they use with caution, as studies have found that some online breast milk contains cow's milk or even commercial baby formula.